Last updated on 2026-02-02

 Program overview

 The Graduate Certificate in Construction Management at Conestoga College is a comprehensive two-year program designed to equip students with essential skills and knowledge for managing construction projects effectively.
 This program focuses on various aspects of construction management, including investment appraisal, project planning, scheduling, budgeting, and control.
 Students will also develop soft skills crucial for leadership, communication, and negotiation.
 The curriculum integrates construction methods, building codes, and lean construction techniques, ensuring that graduates are well-prepared for the industry.
-A capstone project allows students to apply their learning in a real-world context, while the optional co-op stream provides valuable work experience.
+A capstone project allows students to apply their learning in a real-world context, enhancing their practical experience.

-Students are required to have a laptop for in-class assignments and project work.
-The program is designed to prepare students for various professional certification exams, including CAPM, PMP, PQS, and Gold Seal certification.
+- Focus on preparing students for professional certification exams, including CAPM, PMP, PQS, and Gold Seal certification.

 Featured Experiences